-“I have entered the U.S. many times for business trips, but Customs & Border Protection just refused me.”
+- “I have entered the U.S. many times for business trips, but Customs and Border Protection (CBP) just refused me.”

-“I was just deported from the U.S. for 5 years even though I was simply going to visit!”
+- “I was just deported from the U.S. for five years even though I was simply going to visit!”

 If you were denied entry, chances are it was for one of the following reasons: